cs3org/reva/pkg/registry/README.md

 replays the keys already there — that replay is how a freshly started process hydrates its cache — and then keeps streaming changes.
-An unreachable NATS server is not treated as a fatal condition: writes are queued in memory and flushed once the connection comes back.
+An unreachable NATS server is not treated as a fatal condition: writes are queued in memory and flushed once the connection comes back, and every write that did not land is returned to the caller so a process that has gone invisible to its peers says so in its log rather than carrying on quietly.
 Entries carry a TTL as well, so a process that dies without deregistering fades out of the shared view instead of lingering forever.